NLeSC/guide/intellectual_property/examples_libraries.md

 - How many separate works are there, and what is derived from what?

   There are five works: Snowball, chardet, unidecode, the xtas Python code, and xtas the combined work.
 The combined work is derived from all its components.
+The xtas Python code may be a derivative work of the libraries used, depending on how one interprets the law.

 - Can the works be distributed, i.e. do the licenses allow this and are they compatible?